Metrizable uniform spaces: Commutativity of operations

-\begin{definition}[Mono- and epimorphisms] {\it Monomorphisms} in $\U$ are injective $\U$-morphisms \cite[II.4]{I3}; in other words, a $\U$-morphism $f\:X\to Y$ is injective iff $\U$-morphisms $g,h\:Z\to X$ coincide whenever their compositions with $f$ coincide. {\it Epimorphisms} in $\U$ are $\U$-morphisms with dense image (cf.\ \cite[p.\ 15 and I.13]{I3}); in other words, a $\U$-morphism $f\:X\to Y$ has dense image iff $\U$-morphisms $g,h\:Y\to Z$ coincide whenever their pre-compositions with $f$ coincide.
+{\it Monomorphisms} in $\U$ coincide with injective $\U$-morphisms; in other words, a $\U$-morphism $f\:X\to Y$ is injective if and only if $\U$-morphisms $g,h\:Z\to X$ are equal whenever their compositions with $f$ are equal \cite[II.4]{I3}. {\it Epimorphisms} in $\U$ coincide with $\U$-morphisms with dense image; in other words, a $\U$-morphism $f\:X\to Y$ has dense image if and only if $\U$-morphisms $g,h\:Y\to Z$ are equal whenever their pre-compositions with $f$ are equal (cf.\ \cite[p.\ 15 and I.13]{I3}).